mihaelapocanschi/Sabloane-de-proiectare/Readme.md

 - Book has list of Authors and Chapters, no Subchapters
 - Implement the classes Image, Paragraph, Table
 - implmenet print() method for all classes

+# Feedback lab3:

+no content

+# Feedback lab4:

+no content